Wang Lingke

 Wang Lingke (王龄可; born 30 May 2002) is a Chinese footballer currently playing as a midfielder for Shijiazhuang Gongfu.

 Club career

 Wang was born in Kaiyuan, Yunnan, and started his career at the Kaiyuan Junior Sports School.
 He spent two years with the Atlético Madrid youth team, as part of the Wanda Group "China Football Hope Star" initiative to encourage the development of young Chinese footballers.

-In August 2018, having studied in Slovenia earlier in the year, he represented the Honghe state football team.
+In August 2018, having studied in Slovenia earlier in the year, he represented the Honghe prefectural football team.
 The following year, he moved to Thai League 2 side BTU United.
 However, by 2021, it was reported that Wang had not appeared for BTU United at all.

 On 12 April 2021, Wang was announced as a new player for Kunming Zheng He Shipman.
 After one year with the China League Two club, he joined Shijiazhuang Gongfu.

 International career

 Wang was called up to the China under-17 team training in 2017, and the under-19 squad in 2020.